 The Austin chapter of the Awesome Foundation is pleased to award our March $1000 cash grant to Jackie Garrett and her project, Have a Ball.

+The domestic violence lawyers have always said that children are the most affected group in domestic violence cases.
+If you ever experience or witness such crimes, it is best to find defense attorneys who will give you legal counseling and voice your interest.
 When called to a crime scene, Victim Services counselors often hand out teddy bears to these children, but, Garrett, a former soccer goalie at Baylor University, had a slightly different idea.
 She wanted to give kids soccer balls.

 Not only does a shiny new soccer ball bring a smile to a child’s face, Garrett says, it also serves a therapeutic purpose.
 “Giving children a reason to run and play is a wonderful coping mechanism that we try to teach everyone to do after a disaster,” says Garrett.
 “Studies have shown that kids that have a physical outlet for their emotions tend to cope better and recover faster.”